-If you get extra income and a Centrelink payment, your income may be more than the tax-free threshold.
-If it is, you’ll have to pay tax and may need to pay the Medicare levy at tax time.
-You’ll find out after you lodge your tax return.
+If your income is more, you may have to pay tax and the Medicare levy at tax time.
+You’ll find out how much tax you need to pay after you lodge your tax return.

-If you ask us to deduct tax from your eligible taxable payment, you can see it on your payment summary.
+Any tax you asked us to deduct from your eligible taxable payment, will show on your payment summary.

 How to set up a deduction